 - An episode is excluded if the Risk-adjusted Episode Spend (not the Non-risk-adjusted Episode Spend) is 3 standard deviations above (>) the mean Risk-adjusted Episode Spend of all episodes not otherwise excluded.
-Because this exclusion uses the risk-adjusted episode spend, it is the only exclusion that takes place after the risk adjustment process.

 A hierarchy is used to present the exclusions in the provider report.
 See section 6 for the hierarchy of exclusions.